Quantum-Coder826/mcService/README.md

 A simple service I wrote to run minecraft java servers under a linux systemd service

 # installation
+You can manually install or use the install script.
+Have fun

 ## preparations
 check if you have `screen` installed, if it isn't pleas install the screen package by running: